tarekmonjur/design-principles-patterns/readme.md

 ## The Observer Pattern:

-This pattern defines a one to many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.
+This pattern defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.
 The observer pattern exemplifies the design principle of loose coupling.

-#### Lets think about a newspaper subscription, newspaper create and publish a new and we get those news as long as we stay subscribe. so its like as publish and subscribe pattern.
+#### Let's think about a newspaper subscription, newspaper create and publish a new and we get those news as long as we stay subscribed. so it's like as publish and subscribe pattern.

 <img alt="The observer pattern" src="https://github.com/tarekmonjur/design-patterns/blob/master/dist/the-observer-pattern.png" />